lpio/lpio-spec/server.md

 Request handler calls `open` method which accepts params with [schema](./schemas/server-request-open-params.json)

 Method `open` will:
-- dispatch on messages on adapter
+- dispatch messages on adapter
-- get new messages from adapter and add them to multiplexer.
+- get new messages from adapter and add them to multiplexer
-- listen to adapters emitter for new messages, add them to multiplexer.
+- listen on adapters emitter for new messages, add them to multiplexer
-- listen to `drain` event from multiplexer and close request.
+- listen to `drain` event from multiplexer and close request

 ## Destroy server.